johnbertrand/dashingtomcat/README.md

-This is a dsahing.io widget that will graph your tomcat threads
+This is a dashing.io widget that will graph your tomcat threads

-1) copy the widgets/tomcat folder to your wigets folder.
+1) copy the widgets/tomcat folder to your widgets folder.

 2) copy lib/tomcat.rb to your lib folder